umccr/RNA-seq-analysis/README.md

 *[combineExprData.R](./readcount-analysis/combineExprData.R)* script requires manually prepared tab-delimited **datasets file** with four columns (*Dataset_name*, *Expression_matrix*, *Target_file* and *Outliers_file*) to define names of the datasets to be merged, the correspoding expression matrices and target files, samples's names for the merged matrix, as well as the files listing outlier samples to be removed before combining the data (see this [example datasets  file](./readcount-analysis/Combined_data/Datasets_list.txt)):

-1. "Dataset_name" - this coloumn specifies preferred dataset name that will appear in any tables or plots in downstream analyses
+1. `Dataset_name` - this coloumn specifies preferred dataset name that will appear in any tables or plots in downstream analyses
-2. "Expression_matrix" - location and name of the corresponding read count matrix
+2. `Expression_matrix` - location and name of the corresponding read count matrix
-3. "Target_file" - location and name of the corresponding target file
+3. `Target_file` - location and name of the corresponding target file
-4. "Outliers_file" - location and name of the corresponding outliers file listing outlier samples to be removed before combining the data
+4. `Outliers_file` - location and name of the corresponding outliers file listing outlier samples to be removed before combining the data (this can be left blank)

 An example of **target file** is [here](./readcount-analysis/TCGA-PAAD/TCGA_PAAD_Target.txt) and is described in [Merge per-sample read count data](#merge-per-sample-read-count-data) section in this repo.
 An example of **outliers file** is [here](./readcount-analysis/Combined_data/TCGA-PAAD_outliers.txt).
 This file, however, is not required if no samples in the corresponding dataset are to be removed.